 The dough can be made ahead of time.
 Roll and cut out the dough into 4 inch circles, then arrange the circles in single layers on a parchment lined baking sheet, not touching.
 Separate each layer with more parchment paper.
 Freeze, then transfer to a freezer safe bag or tightly wrap in plastic and use within 3 months.
 The prepared empanaditas can also be frozen for up to a month before the freezing step.
 Allow to sit at room temperature for 20 minutes before frying.

 Leaf lard is the highest quality of lard (rendered pork fat) and comes from the fat deposits surrounding the kidneys.
 It has a high smoking point and mild flavor with a moisture content that works especially well with pastries.
 It is available in some specialty supermarkets or butchers.
-I have seen it on Amazon, but the only products available are on the expensive side with a high shipping rate.
 Here is information on rendering your own lard.
-If you absolutely cannot find it, you can substitute with butter.
+If you absolutely cannot find leaf lard, you can substitute with butter.
 Lard just works better to produce a flakier crust and it is less saturated fat than butter.

 I also made Batido de Mango (Mango Shake), Bistec de Palomilla (Pan-Fried Steak), Chiviricos (Fried Leftover Dough), and Pastelitos de Queso (Cheese Filled Pastries).